-On May 29, 2016 at the 11th Regular Session of the Southeastern Conference, Pastor Gregory O. Mack was elected to serve as the sixth president of the Conference.
+On May 29, 2016, at the 11th Regular Session of the Southeastern Conference, Pastor Gregory O. Mack was elected to serve as the sixth president of the conference.
 Prior to his election, Pastor Mack served the Southeastern Conference for over 35 years as a pastor and Executive Secretary.

 Under the tutelage of the Spirit and with the support of the leaders and members of his churches, Elder Mack successfully led the efforts to build and renovate several new churches and schools.
-In addition, to housing congregations and students, Pastor Mack initiated youth groups and invited thousands of souls into a relationship with Christ.
-In September 2008, Pastor was invited to serve as the Executive Secretary of Southeastern and in 2012 he was reelected to the same position.
+In addition to housing congregations and students, Pastor Mack initiated youth groups and invited thousands of souls into a relationship with Christ.
+In September 2008, Pastor Mack was invited to serve as the Executive Secretary of Southeastern, and in 2012 he was reelected to the same position.
 As the Executive Secretary, Elder Mack served as the interim pastor of Emmanuel in Deland for almost a year.

-Elder Mack is married to the former Jean Johnson, and God has blessed them with two wonderful sons, Clint and Darren.
+Elder Mack is married to the former Jean Johnson, and God has blessed them with two wonderful sons; Clint and Darren.

 Dive straight into the feedback!Login below and you can start commenting using your own user instantly